 Be real and imaginative

-The team at Cadburys Chocolate remind us how history is full of stories of men doing whatever it takes to capture the heart of the woman he loves.
-Most men won’t be tempted to run across a moving train of course but it does spark the imagination.
+Remind us how history is full of stories of men doing whatever it takes to capture the heart of the woman he loves.

-PG Tips understand that tea is one of the UK’s favourite drinks but also know that simply showing a couple of people sitting drinking tea would be boring to watch.
+Understand that tea is one of the UK’s favourite drinks.
+They also know that simply showing a couple of people sitting drinking tea would be boring to watch.

-Head lice presents a significant challenge for parents and their children and the team at Hedrin remind us of the issue in a memorable and lighthearted way.
+Head lice presents a significant challenge for parents and their children.
+The team at Hedrin remind us of the issue in a memorable and lighthearted way.